Rostyk-D/Durigin.University.Job-Board-for-Freelancers/README.md

 # Getting Started
 Welcome to FreelanceHub, your go-to platform for connecting with freelance opportunities across different industries.
 Whether you're a freelancer looking for projects or a client seeking skilled professionals, FreelanceHub has you covered.
   # How to Get Started
   1. Sign Up: Visit our website at [FreelanceHub](https://freelancehub.azurewebsites.net) and create your account.
 Simply click on the "Sign Up" button and follow the prompts to register.
-Make sure to verify your email address to activate your account.
   2.

 # Project Documentation